nebblu/ReACT/README.md

 ### SUNDIALS

-For Spherical Collapse module (`reactions/src/SCOL.cpp`) you will also need the [SUNDIALS](https://computing.llnl.gov/projects/sundials) package version 4.0.
+For Spherical Collapse module (`reactions/src/SCOL.cpp`) you will also need the [SUNDIALS](https://computing.llnl.gov/projects/sundials) package version 4.0. **Note** that later versions of sundials may produce errors as they update their functions so please work with version 4.

 Get these packages using your package manager of choice (e.g., `homebrew` on mac OS).

 One should also make sure that sundials is on your library path, for example

 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/bose/sundials/install_dir/lib64:${LD_LIBRARY_PATH}

+### Python
+A recent version of python should be installed.
+I have worked with Python 3.6.8 without issue.

 ## Installation
 The Python interface can then be installed with